 JobScore also offers Enterprise plans at custom rates.
-This plan includes everything in the Scale plan and unlimited job postings, plus other features such as a dedicated Slack channel, phone support, custom exports, a calendar, Google Analytics, and other recruiting tools integration.
+This plan includes everything in the Scale plan and unlimited job postings, plus other features such as a dedicated Slack channel, phone support, custom exports, a calendar, Google Analytics, and other recruiting tool integrations.

 JobScore has the tools you need to create a job listing, send it to job boards, and share to social networks.
 It also includes features to track job postings and applicants, which helps keep all hiring-related tasks in one place.
 Learn more about JobScore’s features and see if they’re right for you.

 With JobScore, all plans include a career page builder with intuitive layout tools.
 JobScore lets you manage your career page directly from its platform.
-You can create attractive job descriptions with pictures or videos to showcase products or services, add company logos, and feature impressive profiles of team members to attract the best candidates for the position.
+You can create attractive job descriptions with pictures or videos to showcase products or services, add company logos, and feature impressive profiles of team members to attract the best candidates for the position and find impressive employees.

-With JobScore, you may choose if you want a resume and/or a cover letter and what information you need from the applicant.
-With the Scale and Enterprise plans, you can modify the application form as you see fit—create short forms to encourage readers to apply or make long forms to easily catch qualified talents.
-These application forms are stored in the account and are reusable by different departments of an organization.
+You may choose if you want a resume and/or a cover letter and what information you need from the applicant.
+With the Scale and Enterprise plans, you can modify the application form as you see fit—create short forms to encourage readers to apply or make long forms to easily catch qualified talent.
+These application forms are stored in the account and reusable by different departments of an organization.